jasonaaronwilson/c-armyknife-lib/src-doc/random.md

 the underlying random number generartor allows, this should be uniform.

+## @function random_state

+Return a shared random state.
+If the random state has not been initialized yet, it is initialized based off the timestamp.

 ## @function random_state_for_test

 Return a consistent initial random state for tests.